Ferdinand Columbus: Biography

-Ferdinand Columbus was born in Córdoba, Spain on 15 August, 1488, the son of Christopher Columbus and Beatriz Enríquez de Arana.
+Ferdinand Columbus was born in Córdoba, Spain on 15 August 1488, the son of Christopher Columbus and Beatriz Enríquez de Arana.
 He had one brother, Diego Columbus, from his father's earlier marriage.
 Ferdinand's parents never married, possibly because the Arana family lacked the social standing that was important to Columbus's ambitions.
 Fernando's illegitimacy was never an impediment to his advancement.
 His father legally recognized him and contemporary social norms were tolerant of children born out of wedlock.

 When Ferdinand was born, Columbus was not yet the famous explorer, spending much of his time at the royal court of Ferdinand II of Aragon and Isabella I of Castile where he hoped to gain their support for his proposed voyage across the Atlantic to the Indies.
 Meanwhile, Fernando and his brother Diego were raised by Beatriz and her family in Cordoba for the next few years.
 When Columbus returned from his first voyage in 1493, he instantly won fame and honors.
 In March 1494, Ferdinand and his brother were presented at court in Valladolid where they were appointed to serve as pages in the retinue of Prince Juan, a significant honor and a sign of their father's standing at court.

-Although Ferdinand had only a minor role in a retinue of more than 200 persons, he did benefit from the education that was provided for the prince and his court.
+Even though Ferdinand had only a minor role in a retinue of more than 200 persons, he did benefit from the education that was provided for the prince and his court.
 He received training in theology, Latin and Spanish grammar, history, philosophy, and music.
 Instruction was provided by notable humanists and theologians including Antonio de Nebrija and Peter Martyr d'Anghiera.
 Ferdinand excelled in his studies and may have become something like an apprentice to Peter Martyr.
 After the young prince died unexpectedly in 1497, Ferdinand became a page for Queen Isabella, enabling him to continue with his education.

 In 1500, Fernando's father returned from his third voyage, under arrest for mismanagement of the colony at Hispaniola.
 The Crown called it a misunderstanding and ordered his immediate release but it was clear that his standing at court was at a low point.
 Anxious to lead a fourth voyage and redeem his reputation, he worked with Fernando and the Carthusian monk Gaspar Goricio to assemble a manuscript called the Book of Prophecies (Libro de las profecias).
 It was an eclectic collection of biblical texts, quotes from ancient authorities and commentaries designed to show that Columbus's work was part of God's design to spread Christianity and recapture Jerusalem.
 Fernando had a hand in development of the text, but the extent of his contributions has been widely debated.